 • Confusion

-• Before taking phenobarbital, inform your doctor or pharmacist if you are allergic to it, other barbiturates, anti-seizure medications, or any other allergies.
+• Before taking phenobarbital, inform your doctor or pharmacist if you are allergic to it, other barbiturates, anti-seizure medications, or have any other allergies.
 Inactive ingredients present in this product may cause allergic reactions or other problems.

-• Tell your doctor or pharmacist about your medical history, especially if you have any of the following: certain hormone problems (adrenal disease such as Addison's disease), liver problems, kidney problems, lung problems.
+• Tell your doctor or pharmacist about your medical history, especially if you have any of the following: certain hormone problems (adrenal disease such as Addison's disease), liver problems, kidney problems, or lung problems.

 • This liquid form may contain alcohol or sugar.
 If you have diabetes, alcoholism, liver disease, or any other condition that requires you to limit or avoid these substances in your diet, proceed with caution.